100 Awit para kay Stella: Release

 The film was released on September 10, 2025, under Viva Films.

 Reception

 Box office

-The film was screened back to back with its predecessor 100 Tula Para Kay Stella on September 5, 2025 and the ticket sales was sold out.
+The film was screened back to back with its predecessor 100 Tula Para Kay Stella on September 5, 2025, with the film being a sellout.

-The film released on September 10 nationwide alongside with Magellan and earned ₱30 million on its first week despite having a big competition like The Conjuring: Last Rites, Demon Slayer: Kimetsu no Yaiba – The Movie: Infinity Castle and JUJUTSU KAISEN: Hidden Inventory / Premature Death and grossing ₱50 million on the second week.
+The film was released nationwide on September 10 alongside Magellan and earned ₱30 million on its first week despite experiencing big competition like The Conjuring: Last Rites, Demon Slayer: Kimetsu no Yaiba – The Movie: Infinity Castle and JUJUTSU KAISEN: Hidden Inventory / Premature Death and grossing ₱50 million on the second week.

 Critical response

 Philip Cu Unjieng of Manila Bulletin gave the film a positive feedback and wrote; 100 Awit Para Kay Stella is a film with no neat resolution, reminding us that, as so often in real life, there are no neat endings.
 But it leaves us with hope, and the chance for renewal.
 Let’s see if it’ll become a trilogy.

 Fred Hawson of News.ABS-CBN.com also gave the film a positive review and he said that; JC Santos and Bela Padilla fit very comfortably back into their characters, quirks and all.
 The fans in the audience react gleefully to their undeniable chemistry together.